Mikyo/metapattern.github.io/remedy/remedy.md

 <br><br>

-Press the Spacebar or Right Arrow Key

 ##### Where we are #####
 <br>
 ### Healthcare is the biggest issue of our time. ###
 The Affordable Care Act will be Obama's great legacy.
 It's the most important issue of our time.

-And a revolution is afoot.
+A revolution is afoot.
 Innovations around bundled payments are inverting industry economics and puting patients back at the center.
 It started with Medicare, but that is just the beginning.

 It's time to bring humanity back to healthcare.